drabekj/CinemaWeb/README.md

 ## Description
 This project should demonstrate the acquired bacis knowledge during the COMP2121 course, regarding HTML, CSS, PHP and MySQL.
 The app is not finished and a lot of core functionality is missing.

+### Needs to be fixed
+Database is not set up, to get a fully working version it needs to get set up.
+Fill the connection information into the configDB.php file.